 The MBL’s Division of Education hosts more than 20 Advanced Research Training Courses each year to train graduate students, postdoctoral researchers, and early-career researchers in advanced scientific techniques.
 Several courses listed below focus specifically on imaging and image analysis techniques, exposing the next generation of scientists to instrumentation and resources not commonly found at their home institutions.

 Analytical and Quantitative Light Microscopy: This 10-day course occurs annually and provides a comprehensive overview on the theory of image formation and application of video and digital methods for exploring subtle interactions between light and the specimen.
 The course is open to students and researchers from a wide range of backgrounds including biology, medicine, and material sciences.
-Visit the course webpage for more information or to apply.

 Optical Microscopy and Imaging in the Biomedical Sciences: This course, which takes place over 9 days each summer, is designed primarily for research scientists, postdoctoral trainees, core facility directors/staff, and graduate students working in the biological sciences.
 The course provides an interactive, hands-on introduction to microscopy, digital imaging, and data interpretation.
 The course is designed to help students understand how to choose the right tool or instrument to address their own research questions.
-Visit the course webpage for more information or to apply

 The Analytical and Quantitative Light Microscopy and Optical Microscopy and Imaging in the Biomedical sciences courses were created in 1980 by Shinya Inoué and Robert Day Allen.
 Since the introduction of these two courses, new methods of microscopy and imaging have been invented necessitating new courses such as the Light-Sheet Fluorescence Microscopy Conference and Workshop described below.